veteran29/arma.warfare/README.md

 Your base will also work as a spawnpoint for AI:

-Tier 0: Infantry will spawn regulary
+Tier 0: Infantry will spawn regulary here if no sectors are captured

 Tier 1: Infantry and light vehicles will spawn regulary

 Tier 2: Infantry, light vehicles and heavy vehicles will spawn regulary

-Empy vehicles for player use will also spawn:

-Tier 0 or higher: A transport helicopter will spawn in base

-Tier 1 or higher: A light vehichle will spawn in base

-Tier 2 or higher: A heavy vehichle will spawn in base

-Tier 3 or higher: A gunship will spawn in base

-There will always only exist one of each vehicle type available for the player per side.
-If any of these are destroyed they will respawn in the base after a certain time

 ### AI

+#### Defensive AI
 The AI that spawns in sectors will remain in sectors and protect them.

+#### Patrolling AI

+These groups will move slowly between captured sectors

+#### Attacking AI

+Attacking infantry groups will spawn at HQ first, but then spawn in your safe (no enemy withing a certain radius) captured sectors.
+Depending on tier, tanks and vehicles might also spawn.
+These will always spawn back in the base

-The Ai that spawns in the starting base will move towards uncaptured sectors to capture them.
-They will also report enemy activity to the mortar positions in captured sectors.
+These groups will move towards different uncaptured sectors to try capture them.

 ##### Ai Gunship
 AI gunship will spawn with random intervals.
 How often is determined by tier.